 - Australian Indigenous Mentoring Experience (AIME) — Fusing coaching principles and mentoring, AIME’s team of over 100 staff work with universities and businesses to engage and support Indigenous high school students so that they may finish school at the same rate as every Australian child.

-The Aspiration Initiative (TAI) — The Aspiration Initiative is a collaboration of the Aurora Project, the University of Canberra and the Charlie Perkins Trust, and also works with the Roberta Sykes Indigenous Education Foundation.
+- Aurora Education Foundation: The Aspiration Initiative (TAI) — The Aspiration Initiative is a collaboration of the Aurora Project, the University of Canberra and the Charlie Perkins Trust, and also works with the Roberta Sykes Indigenous Education Foundation.
 TAI aims to increase opportunities and support for Indigenous Australians.
-We work to change the current narrative of Indigenous education, whereby outstanding achievement is seen as the exception, rather than the norm.
+It works to change the current narrative of Indigenous education, whereby outstanding achievement is seen as the exception, rather than the norm.
 TAI projects include international scholarships, the Aurora Indigenous Scholars International Study Tour, the Indigenous Scholarships website and TAI’s academic enrichment program for high school students.

 - Engineering Aid Australia — EEA has, over the past 20 years, inspired and supported Indigenous high school students with an aptitude for mathematics and science to complete high school, go on to study engineering at university, and become professional engineers.